Hultner/Python-Data-Classes-Talk/README.md

 </p>

 # ♜ Python Data Classes
+*Data Classes, in Python 3.6 and beyond…*

+## PyCon Sweden, December 12, 2018 (Stockholm)
+**Data Classes, in Python 3.6 and beyond**
+Python 3.7 is here and the @dataclass-decorator is a major new feature simplifying class-creation.
+In this talk, we will learn to use the power of data classes to make our codebases cleaner and leaner in a pythonic way.

+We will also learn how to use the backport in Python 3.6 codebases before upgrading.

+…

+## GothPy, May 17, 2018
 **By Alexander Hultnér** at GothPy 17th of May 2018.
 A talk about *data classes* and how you can use them today.
 The code we experimented with in the demo is available in [demo.py](./demo.py).